omnianasa/Papers-/0016/ReadMe.md

 ---

 ## How to Benefit from This Work
-- Use cGANs when you need **conditional generation** (e.g., controlled image synthesis, data augmentation with labels, text-to-image, or image-to-text).
+1 - Use cGANs when you need conditional generation (e.g., controlled image synthesis, data augmentation with labels, text-to-image, or image-to-text).
-- For multi-modal tasks, pair cGANs with good feature extractors (e.g., CNNs for images, embeddings for text).
+2 - For multi-modal tasks, pair cGANs with good feature extractors (e.g., CNNs for images, embeddings for text).
-- Experiment with architecture and training techniques to stabilize learning (e.g., BatchNorm, different optimizers like Adam, Wasserstein loss).
+3 - Experiment with architecture and training techniques to stabilize learning (e.g., BatchNorm, different optimizers like Adam, Wasserstein loss).
-- Consider joint training of the condition’s feature extractor (e.g., a language model) with the cGAN for better performance.
+4 - Consider joint training of the condition’s feature extractor (e.g., a language model) with the cGAN for better performance.